oracle/docker-images/OracleHTTPServer/README.md

 2. Place the custom_mod_wl_ohs.conf file in a directory in the host say,"/scratch/DockerVoulme/OHSVolume" and then mount this directory into the container as a volume.

-3. To start the OHS Container with above oracle/ohs:12.2.1.2.0-sa image , run command from the directory which ha sbeen mounted as a volume.
+3. To start the OHS Container with above oracle/ohs:12.2.1.2.0-sa image, run command from the directory which has been mounted as a volume.

          For e.g
          $ cd /scratch/DockerVolume/OHSVolume